 - 1. Insert the first previously programmed coded key into the ignition. - 2.
 Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least three seconds, but no more than 10 seconds.
+Keep the ignition in the 3 (on) position for at least three seconds, but no more for at least three seconds, but no more than 10 seconds.